 AP Microeconomics is a course based on content established by the College Board.
 The course gives students a thorough understanding of the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the economics system.
 Topics include: (1) basic economic concepts; (2) the nature and functions of product markets; (3) factor markets; and (4) market failure and the role of government.
 A comprehensive description of this course can be found on the College Board AP Central Course Description website at http://apcentral.collegeboard.com.apc.public.courses/d escriptions.index.html.

-- Grade Level: 12

-- Prerequisite: 3.0 GPA
+Grade Level: 12 Prerequisite: 3.0 GPA

-- Credit: 1 per semester, 1 semester

-- Fulfills the Economics requirement
+• Fulfills the Economics requirement